ShannaJSmith/css-components/react-components/README.md

 A project featuring seperate react components across multiple pages.

-Guide used for some components: 50 Projects in 50 Days - HTML, CSS, and JavaScript by Brad Traversy and Florin Pop
+ExpandingCards, FAQCollapse, SoundBoard and HiddenSearchForm use a guide from 50 Projects in 50 Days - HTML, CSS, and JavaScript by Brad Traversy and Florin Pop

 ## Dependencies